Skip to main content

 How should a CMO budget marketing?

-A CMO should budget marketing bottom-up from what the company needs to learn and achieve this quarter, then top-down against benchmarks so the plan stays…
+A CMO should budget marketing bottom-up from what the company needs to learn and achieve this quarter, then check it against benchmarks.

 What that actually means in practice

-A marketing budget is not a spreadsheet exercise.
-It is an operating model for how the company will create market confidence, generate qualified demand, and learn where growth is actually coming from.
+A marketing budget decides how the company will build market confidence, generate qualified demand, and figure out where growth is actually coming from.
+It is not a spreadsheet exercise.

 A CMO budget should fund the next set of business answers, not just the next set of marketing activities.